christinezyang/christinezyang.github.io/bgm.md

 #### Social Media

 The team brought someone else to take care of content ideas, but I created graphics for the BGM [Instagram](https://www.instagram.com/blackgirlmathgic).
-We already had templates and a branding kit, but I also liked tweaking the small things to make it look as nice as possible.
+We already had templates and a branding kit, but I also liked **tweaking the small things to make it look as nice as possible**.

 #### Sample Posts